 In March 2022, Dorad received a municipal tax assessment from the city of Ashkelon for the years 2019-2022, which requires an additional payment of approximately NIS 18 million, based on claims for an error in the size of the property and its classification.
 Dorad filed an objection on March 6, 2022, claiming, among other things, that in 2015 Dorad signed a settlement agreement with the municipality of Ashkelon which regulated the payment of the municipal tax until 2025, and therefore there is no basis for revising the assessment.
 The objection was rejected by the Director of Property Taxes and an appeal was filed with the Appeals Committee for Property Tax Affairs.
-Dorad's management estimates, based on the position of its legal advisors, that if the objection submitted will not be fully accepted, there is a probability exceeding 50% that Dorad will not be required to pay an amount exceeding NIS 1.5 million for the aforementioned assessment.
-Dorad recorded a provision in the amount of NIS 1.5 million in its financial statements for the year ended December 31, 2022 in connection with the assessment.
-This estimation constitutes forward looking information as defined in the Securities Law, 1968.
+On November 12, 2024, a settlement agreement was approved for the years 2019-2024 providing for a one-time payment (paid on November 29, 2024) of NIS 4.39 million and that the property taxes will remain unchanged, subject to the terms of the agreement, until 2030.